mkschleg/Reproduce.jl/README.md

 The goal is to make a convenient framework for data analysis for experiments in ML/RL.
 The goal is to create something like [mlflow](mlflow.org) for Julia.
 It might be worthwhile to actually take advantage of the mlflow framework, or even a similar framework for the future.

+## Plan for further integration w/ config files

+- Define arg_iterators in terms of config files
+- Define compatibility w/ arg settings and arg parse setting.

 ## TODOs

-- [ ] Allow for YAML specification
+- [x] Allow for TOML/JSON specification -> Implemented through Config.jl
 - [x] Data searching (Mostly done.
 Could probably use more testing...)
 - [ ] Plotting utilities (Up Next!)
 - [ ] Frontend for visualizing data.
 - [x] Testing with slurm backend.
 (Make sure your experiments run *BEFORE* a job is scheduled.)
 - [ ] Move away from JLD2 for settings files.
 CSV?
+TOML?
 - [ ] More examples. (maybeeee.....)
 - [ ] Docs